Tender moist soft Pumpkin Sugar Cookies are the perfect Fall cookie and one your entire family will love!

 On Friday I meet my very first Instagram fellow blogger follower!
 (That’s a mouth full) Shannon with It’s Sew Shannon!
 Shannon is SUPER UBER talented!
 She can sew just about anything and makes the most beautiful quilts!
 You can find her on Instagram and follow her as she shares her talents!
 You’ll be amazed and fall in love just like I did!

-I did change the recipe just a tiny bit.
-I know these are called “sugar cookies“, but to be honest…I personally think these are more like a snickerdoodle than a sugar cookie.
-Which is Okie Dokie with me cause I L.O.V.E. me a good snickerdoodle!
+I did change the recipe just a wee bit.
+I know these are called “pumpkin sugar cookies“, but to be honest…I personally think these are more like a snickerdoodle than a sugar cookie.
+Which is Okie Dokie with me cause I L.O.V.E. a good snickerdoodle!
 (I’d love to hear what you think.
 Snickerdoodle or sugar cookie?)

 In a medium bowl, whisk together your dry ingredients.
 Flour, baking powder, salt, and cinnamon.
 Set aside for now.

 With your mixer on medium, cream together the butter and sugar until light and fluffy.
 Mix in the egg yolk, then vanilla, then the pumpkin.
 Continue to mix until well blended.

 Tip: Be sure to scrape down the sides of your bowl and mix again.